2025 Updates

 It also allows the City to measure and track progress against Edmonton’s emission targets, so we know how we’re doing and what we need to change.

-The 2023-2026 budget includes more than $372 million dollars in services and construction that support our transition goals.
+The 2023-2026 budget included more than $376 million dollars in services and construction that support our transition goals.

 What are the City of Edmonton’s emissions goals?